communitybridge/docs/Easycla_pre_requisites/EasyCLA.md

 After the CLA administration team confirms your setup, you can sign in to the CLA Management Console to do the EasyCLA activities for project managers.

-Fill out this form to provide information : [Pre-requisite form for Project Manager](https://forms.gle/RuUgDKVg6m6Lj7LBA)
+**Fill out this pre-requisite form to provide information** : [Pre-requisite form for Project Manager](https://forms.gle/RuUgDKVg6m6Lj7LBA)

 With EasyCLA, you do the following CLA set-up tasks: